YeeHo/Glutton/README.md

         0.5            # the selected width of the chemical shift distribution used to derive statistical distributions False          # use log of the densisty distributions of Phi and Psi
                        # angles as probability function to generate angles

+        NOTE: if there is insufficient data to generate distributions, the choice can be [1]. use low resolution database - LEVEL3;
+        [2]. increase the selected width of the chemical shift distribution.

 Step5. run script as following:

     python Glutton_R1.0.py